Morocco Travel Journal: Central Morocco

 > The weekly market in Agdz and on to Taroudant

 23-02-2012 We start our day in Tamegroute, a horrible village about fifteen minutes south of Zagora.
-The village itself is very beautiful or picturesque, however, the inhabitants don't want shepherd with his sheepyou to wander around in large parts of the village and, like anywhere in Morocco, they hate to be photographed.
+The village itself is very beautiful or picturesque, however, the inhabitants don't want you to wander around in large parts of the village and, like anywhere in Morocco, they hate to be photographed.
 Add to this a large number of pushy men who all like to sell you their merchandise, or try to earn some cash by imposing themselves as guides, without even asking you first.
 Now you'll probably understand that, as soon as we've seen thé sight of the village, a thirteenth century Quran, we get the hell out of here.

 In about 2 hours we drive back to Agdz, where we enjoy the local weekmarket, for which the entire area seems to have come down.
 We stroll around for quite some time, chatting with the salesmen every now and then.